KBNLresearch/ochre/README.md

 * quantify and qualify the differences between ocr and gs (what kind of ocr mistakes occur?)
   * How can we show they are (more or less) random?
   * They might be newspaper (or font) dependant
+  * Maybe it is better to show that rnns can deal with both random errors and non random errors, because probably the errors aren't random
+  * Idea: experiment with various types and (combined) degrees of errors (e.g., is it better to train using generated data, does pretraining with correct Dutch text help or harm)
+  * Idea: generate new data to test on
 * dive into the neural networks
+  * keras (+tensorflow)
+  * try the rnn software from the blogpost

 ## Ideas